walkingriver/scout-law/chapters/ch11a-thrifty.md

 Navigating through financial constraints is something almost every team will face at some point, and Alice's story is an instructive example of how to adapt.
 Instead of seeing budget cuts as a death knell, consider them a prompt to evaluate the resources you already have.
 It’s easy to forget the wealth of assets you've accumulated over time, like code libraries, design templates, or even skill sets within your team that haven’t been tapped into lately.

+## A Mindset Shift

 When the threat of layoffs looms large, the natural instinct might be to work harder, put in more hours, or simply cut corners.
 However, as Alice demonstrated, a more effective and sustainable approach is to leverage what’s already available.
 Engage your team in identifying reusable assets or alternate routes to achieving the same objectives.
 There's also a side benefit to this approach: a renewed sense of ownership and engagement among team members.
 When people feel they're part of the solution, their commitment to the project and the team deepens.

+## Cross-Collaboration: A Hidden Gem

 Also, don’t underestimate the power of cross-collaboration.
 Borrowing team members from other departments, even temporarily, can provide fresh perspectives and may accelerate a project.
 New faces can rejuvenate a team stuck in a rut, and their unique skill sets might be just what you need to solve a particularly tricky problem.

+## Embracing Open Source

-When working with software, don't overlook the possibility of leveraging existing community-drive or other open-source software.
+When working with software, don't overlook the possibility of leveraging existing community-driven or other open-source software.
 If you do that, however, make sure to contribute something back, either in the form of enhancements or possibly even cash donations to the project.

+## Thriftiness as Team Building

 This experience serves as an excellent lesson for team leads and individual contributors alike.
 In difficult times, it's not just about saving money; it's about intelligently utilizing resources, increasing efficiency, and most importantly, pulling together as a team to weather the storm.

 ## Self Reflection

-1. What existing resources or assets can be repurposed to help meet your current objectives?
+1. **What existing resources or assets can be repurposed to help meet your current objectives?**

+   - Have you considered using open-source software in your own projects?

-2. How often do you engage your team in budget or resource-related decisions?
-Would more involvement increase their sense of ownership?
+2. **How often do you engage your team in budget or resource-related decisions?**

+   - Would more involvement increase their sense of ownership?

-3. Can you think of a situation where being thrifty compromised quality?
-How could it have been avoided?
+3. **Can you think of a situation where being thrifty compromised quality?**

+   - How could it have been avoided?

-4. Are there avenues for cross-departmental collaboration that you haven't explored?
-What might they be?
+4. **Are there avenues for cross-departmental collaboration that you haven't explored?**

+   - What might they be?

-5. When faced with financial constraints, what's your default action plan?
-How could you adjust this plan to focus more on thriftiness without sacrificing quality?
+5. **When faced with financial constraints, what's your default action plan?**

+   - How could you adjust this plan to focus more on thriftiness without sacrificing quality?